• Skip to primary navigation

 A baking pan filled with homemade yeast rolls.

-After the rolls are done rising for the final time place them into a preheat 375℉ oven for 25-30 minutes or until the center of the rolls are done.
+After the rolls are done rising for the final time place them into a preheated 375℉ oven for 25-30 minutes or until the center of the rolls is done and the tops of the rolls are golden brown.
 Remove from oven and cool for 30 minutes.

-With the rolls slightly cooled top with the easy-to-make cream cheese icing.
-Enjoy breakfast with a cinnamon roll and a cup of coffee.
+Now it's time to top the best cinnamon rolls with a homemade cream cheese frosting.
+Enjoy breakfast with a warm cinnamon roll and a cup of coffee.

-Overhead image of a baking dish with cinnamon rolls with cream cheese icing.
+Overhead image of a baking dish with cinnamon rolls that is topped with cream cheese icing.

-Because these cinnamon rolls have cream cheese icing on them they do need to be refrigerated.
+Because these easy cinnamon rolls have homemade cream cheese frosting on them they do need to be refrigerated.
+Place into an airtight container and store in the refrigerator.
 These homemade yeast rolls can be made the day before and stored in the refrigerator then baked up the morning of.
+They are the perfect start to Christmas morning or can be enjoyed for any special occasion.

 We can take one out the night before and place it into the fridge then heat it up in the microwave the next morning.